-Certain contracts with customers provide the Group with value in kind goods or services and royalties (based on sale or usage) which gives rise to variable consideration.
+Certain contracts with customers provide the Group with value in kind goods or services and royalties and variable income (based on sale or usage) which gives rise to variable consideration.
 If the consideration in a contract includes a variable amount, the Group estimates the amount of consideration to which it will be entitled in exchange for transferring the goods or services to the customer.
 The variable consideration is estimated at contract inception and constrained until it is highly probable that a significant revenue reversal in the amount of cumulative revenue recognised will not occur when the associated uncertainty with the variable consideration is subsequently resolved.
+Variable consideration relating to sale of digital collectibles are recognised based on the actual sale of such token reported by the customer on period basis.